Having Trouble Getting Pregnant?

 Endometriosis

 Endometriosis occurs when the tissue that makes up the uterine lining grows in places outside of the uterus.
-Up to 50% of women that have endometriosis will have trouble getting pregnant.
+Up to 50% of women who have endometriosis will have trouble getting pregnant.
 Not all women will have symptoms, however; some discover that they have endometriosis as part of an infertility work-up.

 NCCRM